What are the symptoms of new COVID variant Eris taking over the US?

 The WHO added EG. 5 to its list of variants under monitoring on July 19, 2023, but the variant was first detected in February 2023.
 "Scientists have known about this variant, and it’s been present in other countries, as well," says Pekosz.

-So far, EG.5 has been detected in 51 countries and there has been a steady increase in prevalence globally — the majority of sequences are from China, followed by the U.S., South Korea, Japan and Canada, per WHO.
+So far, EG.5 has been reported in 51 countries and there has been a steady increase in prevalence globally — the majority of sequences are from China, followed by the U.S., South Korea, Japan and Canada, per WHO.

-XBB.1.16, also called the “Arcturus” variant, remains the most prevalent strain of COVID-19 worldwide.

 WHO considers the public health risk posed by EG.5 to be "low" and similar to that of XBB.1.16 and other variants of interest.